dc3315/DistributedAlgorithms/report.md

 4: {13020,13010} {13020,13000} {13020,13002} {13020,13004} {13020,13007}
 5: {13024,13010} {13024,13000} {13024,13003} {13024,13006} {13024,13007}
 ```
-More interesting case is when the number of messages is unlimited.
-The number of receives no longer matches the corresponding number of sends.
-This is caused by adding another layer of abstraction.
+The more interesting case is when the number of messages is unlimited.
+The number of received messages no longer matches the corresponding number of sends.
+This is caused by the addition of another layer of abstraction.

-The app has no idea what is happening bellow it, so it just keeps sending `pl_send` messages to Pl component and it gets immediately flooded.
-The `inter_pl` messages from other Pls are far in the queue and they get processed later.
-When the timeout message arrives to app, there is still a lot of `inter_pl` messages in message queues or Pls, but those get discarded.
+The app is agnostic of the layers below it, so it just keeps sending `pl_send` messages to PL component which gets immediately flooded.
+The `inter_pl` messages from other PLs are far in the queue and they get processed later.
+When the app receives the timeout message, there is still a lot of `inter_pl` messages in message queues of Pls, but they get discarded.

-This issue was becoming more and more pronounced in later tasks, when we were adding more layers of indirection.
-We were thus forced to find a way to ensure fairness when flooded by `pl_send`.
+This issue was becoming more and more pronounced in later tasks, as we were adding more and more layers of indirection.
+We were thus forced to find a way to ensure fairness when flooded by `pl_send` messages.
 We have outlined our solution in next part, where we think it is more relevant.

 ## Task 3 - Best Effort	Broadcast
 ```
 Max_messages = 100, Timeout = 1000
 1: {100,100} {100,100} {100,100} {100,100} {100,100}